nestybox/sysbox-ee/docs/user-guide/dind.md

 access to resources associated with the system container.
 It does **not** allow access to all host resources.

-This is a key security feature of Sysbox: it allows you to run privileged containers inside a system container without risking host security.
+This is a unique and key security feature of Sysbox: it allows you to run privileged containers inside a system container without risking host security.

 ## Limitations for the Inner Docker